idrisshittu02/airbnb-clone-project/README.md

 -   A booking **belongs to one user**
 -   A booking **belongs to one property**
 -   A booking may be **linked to a**

+## Feature Breakdown

+### 👤 User Management

+This feature allows users to register, log in, and manage their profiles.
+It handles authentication and authorization, ensuring secure access to platform resources based on user roles (guest or host).

+### 🏘️ Property Management

+Hosts can list new properties by adding titles, descriptions, photos, pricing, and availability.
+This feature enables property owners to showcase their rentals and manage listing details easily.

+### 📆 Booking System

+Guests can search for properties and make reservations based on availability.
+The system tracks booking dates, calculates total costs, and prevents double-bookings for the same property.

+### 💬 Review System

+After staying at a property, guests can leave reviews and ratings.
+This promotes trust and transparency on the platform and helps future users make informed decisions.

+### 💳 Payment Integration

+Secure payment pr